sdkbox-doc/en/src/gameroom/GameroomPluginDoc.md

     b.
 Add a library directory for *.lib files, click: project(on top bar) -> properties -> Configuration Properties -> VC++ Directories -> Library Directories (click and edit, add a new entry).

-    And then add “$(solutiondir)libs”.
+    And then add "$(solutiondir)libs".

     c.
 Link the *.lib files, click: project(on top bar) -> properties -> Configuration Properties -> Linker -> Input -> Additional Dependencies (click and edit, add a new entry).

-    And then add “GameroomPlugin32.lib” and “LibFBGPlatform32.lib”.
+    And then add "GameroomPlugin32.lib" and "LibFBGPlatform32.lib".

-    For “debug” version, Please add “GameroomPlugin32.debug.lib”.
+    For "debug" version, Please add "GameroomPlugin32.debug.lib".

-8. Patch the “AppDelegate.cpp”.
-The following steps can be also fulfilled with “patch” tool.
+8. Patch the "AppDelegate.cpp".
+The following steps can be also fulfilled with "patch" tool.

-    For Cpp project, please use “AppDelegate.cpp3.15.patch” in plugin-dir.
-Open the “AppDelegate.cpp” in project-dir/Classes.
+    For Cpp project, please use "AppDelegate.cpp3.15.patch" in plugin-dir.
+Open the "AppDelegate.cpp" in project-dir/Classes.

     a.
-Before “USING_NS_CC”, add the sdkbox header files:
+Before "USING_NS_CC", add the sdkbox header files:

     ```cpp
     #ifdef SDKBOX_ENABLED
-    #include “PluginGameroom.h”
+    #include "PluginGameroom.h"
     #endif
     ```

     b.
-In the ctor and dtor of “AppDelegate”.
+In the ctor and dtor of "AppDelegate".
 Add redirect the STDOUT to a file since Facebook SDK don’t offer any logging APIs.

     ```cpp
     AppDelegate::AppDelegate()